AntonFagerberg/InstagramScalaAPI/README.md

  ## OAuth
  Note that Instagram uses OAuth 2.0 and this library does not implement it yet.
 I might decide not to implement it at all in to this code since it is pretty straight forward and since scalaj-http already implements OAuth.

  To create an instance of the Instagram-object, you need the OAuth access token.

  You can read more about the authentication at: http://instagram.com/developer/authentication/

- ## Installation / SBT / JARs
- More of this to come...